-- 1. The proposed rezoning is consistent with the Future Land Use Map designation for the properties of Central Business District (CBD).
+- 1. The proposed rezoning is consistent with the Future Land Use Map designation for the properties of the Central Business District (CBD).
 The CBD category is intended to enhance Downtown Raleigh as a vibrant mixed use urban center.
 CBD recognizes Downtown as the "heart of the city" with high-intensity office, retail, housing, institutional, cultural and visitor-serving uses.
 DX is the primary district for the CBD. - 2.
-The properties are within the Urban Form Map, which supports the proposed urban frontage.
+The properties are within the Urban Form Map, which supports the proposed continuation of the shopfront frontage.
 Consequently, the rezoning will enhance the streets in this area, providing amenities for pedestrians and visitors.
-The proposed rezoning meets a number of Urban Design policies, including Policy UD 2.1 (Building Orientation), Policy UD 2.3 (Activating the Street) and Policy UD 3.4 (Enhanced Streetwalls).
-In particular, S. Wilmington and S. Blount St are priority pedestrian and green streets per Map DT-4. - 3.
-The proposed height of 20 stories is consistent with policies contained in Table LU-2 as a core/transit area within the Central Business District.
-The site is in the core of the Urban Form Map UD-1 and consequently, the proposed height is appropriate. - 4.
-The proposed rezoning is consistent with the following Comprehensive Plan policies: The site would facilitate the redevelopment of underutilized sites in downtown Policy DT 1.3 (Underutilized Sites in Downtown) and promoting Downtown as a residential neighborhood for singles, couples, and families Policy DT 4.5 (Promoting Downtown as a Neighborhood).
-Importantly, it meets several economic development policies, including Policy ED 2.4 (Attracting Investment to Emerging Neighborhoods) and Policy ED 3.14 (Corporate Headquarters) given the location of the site.
-This site is in the Priority Area for Economic Development Map ED-1 which identifies areas that demonstrate a need for economic development intervention and that also present opportunities for economic development.
+The proposed rezoning meets a number of Urban Design policies, including Policy UD 2.1 (Building Orientation), Policy UD 2.3 (Activating the Street) and Policy UD 3.4 (Enhanced Streetwalls). - 3.
+The proposed height of 40 stories is consistent with policies contained in Table LU-2 as a core/transit area within the Central Business District.
+The site is in the core of the Urban Form Map UD-1, and consequently, the proposed height is appropriate. - 4.
+The proposed rezoning would facilitate the redevelopment of underutilized sites in downtown (Policy DT 1.3).
+Importantly, it meets several economic development policies, including Policy ED 2.4 (Attracting Investment in Emerging Neighborhoods), DT 1.6 "Supporting Retail Growth" as well as policies related to transit oriented development, including DT 2.12 "Development Around Major Transit Facilities"; and DT 3.8 "Downtown as a Regional Center."